 - How do these elements interact to affect the functionality of an organization on land and on the water?

-Goals and Deliverables:
+Goals and Outcomes:

-In its first phase, DNOP consisted of a needs assessment through a performance evaluation of fishing organizations (confederations, federations, and cooperatives).
-In only two years this collaboration resulted in concrete changes to the rules of operation of the Mexican fisheries agency (CONAPESCA).
+- In only two years this collaboration resulted in concrete changes to the rules of operation of the Mexican fisheries agency (CONAPESCA).

 DNOP brings together the fishing sector (i.e. the Mexican Confederation of Fishing Cooperatives CONMECOOP, representing more than 11,000 fishers), two Mexican civil society organizations: Comunidad y Biodiversidad (CoBi) and the Sociedad de Historia Natural Niparajá, and Duke University.